Key information for using your Sylvafen

 PC/Quest Interoperability

-The PC and Quest versions are nearly identical in function but they have a few differences
+The PC and Quest versions are nearly identical in function other than some physbones being disabled.

 Av3 Emulator and Gesture Manager

 Av3 Emulator and Gesture Manager are two very popular packages for debugging and playtesting avatar features in the Unity editor.
-Unfortunately, some recent updates to these packages have rendered newer versions unusable for the Sylvafen.
-Fortunately, the (slightly) older versions still work just fine.
+Unfortunately, some recent updates might have issues with Sylvafen.
+If you have these issues, try using these specific versions:

 Gesture Manager 3.9.2